 b.
 Cross-Site Scripting (XSS)

 Some attackers develop special bots that can scrape your website to get information about inventory and prices.
-Such hackers, usually your competitors, can then use the data to lower the prices in their websites in an attempt to lower your sales and revenue.
+Such hackers, usually your competitors, can then use the data to lower or modify the prices in their websites in an attempt to lower your sales and revenue.

 8. Brute force

-9. Man in The Middle
+9. Man in The Middle (MITM)

 A hacker may listen in on the communication taking place between your e-commerce store and a user.
 Walgreens Pharmacy Store experienced such an incident.
 If the user is connected to a vulnerable Wi-Fi or network, such attackers can take advantage of that.